 Who is he?
 What does this strange-sounding term mean?
-How can you avoid being a victim of this person’s deception?
+How can you avoid being a victim of the end-time Antichrist’s deception?

 The term antichrist means against or contrary to Christ.
 Albert Barnes explains that this term “might denote anyone who either was or claimed to be in the place of Christ, or one who, for any cause, was in opposition to him” (Notes on the Bible, 1 John 2:18).